 A prototype is ideal when:

 Prototypes work optimally at the beginning of development cycles to refine product concepts and collect stakeholder input instead of emphasizing functionality.
-MVP enables developers to identify possible problems in product usability and validate user requirements while building trust that leads to total development.
+MVP enables developers to identify potential issues in product usability and validate user requirements, thereby building trust that leads to successful development.

 When to Choose an MVP